 There is a reason why professional consultation with a well-versed practitioner is necessary before taking any medications or supplements – to make sure that they will not have an adverse effect on your body.

 Several studies in the past have shown how medicines can be a cause of hormonal imbalance.
 A perfect example of such would be in the case of birth control pills.

 Although hormonal birth control is commonly used by some doctors to treat hormonal imbalance, there are instances wherein it works the other way around…that is: it becomes the cause and not the solution.

 Taking these pills can cause an increase in the level of progesterone.
 Hormonal imbalance is also common for people who have suddenly discontinued taking birth control pills after prolonged use.

 It is a given fact of life that you will age through your years.
-It is this guaranteed aging that also naturally brings hormonal imbalances.
+It is this guaranteed ageing that also naturally brings hormonal imbalances.

-Hormonal imbalances due to aging (as well as the aforementioned causes of imbalance) can lead to irritability, mood swings, and other common, uncomfortable symptoms.
+Hormonal imbalances due to ageing (as well as the aforementioned causes of imbalance) can lead to irritability, mood swings, and other common, uncomfortable symptoms.

 It’s time to change your habits and create the healthy lifestyle that is going to restore order.

 The good news is, I have a program for you that WORKS.